 Get a Copy of the Police Report

-This report is important because it includes whether or not the other driver was cited for violating any traffic laws.
-It may also include notes from the responding officer about their thoughts on the accident.
 If they believe the driver was at fault, this police report can be extremely valuable in proving liability.
 Insurance companies are often more likely to pay for damages if there is a police report of the accident.

 Picture evidence can be really helpful to your case, especially if it helps you prove the fault of the other driver.

-Never Apologize or Accept Blame
+Never Apologize or Accept Blame for the Car Accident

-Call a Personal Injury Lawyer
+Call a Georgia Personal Injury Lawyer Today